elisa-lj11/tdf-fa25-elisa-lupin-jimenez/README.md

 *Looking good so far*

 I added two larger gears to serve as the base for the records on the turntable, being careful to make the teeth on all the gears the same size and distance apart so they would fit together neatly.
 I also added in holes into the gears not connected directly to the motor that would fit a dowel.
-I then exported the Fusion sketch into Illustrator and laid out the gears to be cut neatly into a plywood piece.
+I then exported the Fusion sketch as [a .dxf file](/assets/oct5-12/expressive-mechanics-gears.dxf) into Illustrator and laid out the gears to be cut neatly into a plywood piece.

 <img width="600" alt="" src="/assets/oct5-12/all-spur-gears-fusion.png">